 It might surprise you that there’s a hawker centre on the island.
 But don’t get your hopes up, you’re not going to find any chai tow kway or mee rubus there.
 At least not outside of pilgrimage season a.k.a. the ninth lunar month – which is typically between September and November.

-No, this is not a snap of Kaohsiung City, it’s one of the three pavilions of the Da Bo Gong Temple.
+No, this is not a snap of Kaohsiung City, it’s one of the 3 pavilions of the Da Bo Gong Temple on Kusu Island, also known as the Tua Pek Kong Temple.

 But even with so many stories abound, you’ll find serenity in leaps and bounds as you stroll down the bridge towards the mainland.
 Along the way, you’ll find a flower-shaped wishing well – a well-preserved fixture that has stood the test of time despite being built decades ago.